HMKnapp/spotify-ripper/README.rst

 Spotify-ripper is a small ripper script for Spotify that rips Spotify URIs to audio files and includes ID3 tags and cover art.
 By default spotify-ripper will encode to MP3 files, but includes the ability to rip to WAV, FLAC, Ogg Vorbis, Opus, AAC, and MP4/M4A.

-**Note that stream ripping violates the libspotify's ToS**
+Note that stream ripping violates the libspotify's ToS

-**Note: Recently Spotify changed how their desktop app works.
+Note that Spotify recently changed how their desktop app works.
 It no longer shows a URI for albums or tracks, but instead it shows an album or track link.
-Spotify Ripper will still work but it takes some different steps.**
+Spotify Ripper will still work but it takes some different steps.

 Simplest way to understand how to use Spotify Ripper is like this: